KamilDevCode/Kamil201/README.md

 - 👋 Hi, I’m @Kamil.
 I've started my adventure with programming about 6 months and have fallen in love with front-end technologies.
-Since then, I have been researching HTML, CSS JavaScript and its ecosystem.
-I have some commercial experience (about 4 months).
+Since then, I have been learning HTML, CSS, JavaScript and its ecosystem.
 I am a curious by nature and constantly working on improving my skills.
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on ...